-ISL was incorporated in July 2018 and its operations prior to the closing of the Business Combination were limited to organizing and staffing ISL, acquiring the rights to IMVT-1401, and preparing for and conducting clinical trials.
+ISL was incorporated in July 2018 and its operations prior to the closing of the Business Combination (as defined below) were limited to organizing and staffing ISL, acquiring the rights to IMVT-1401, and preparing for and conducting clinical trials.
 To date, we have not generated any revenue and have generated significant operating losses since our inception.
-As of June 30, 2020, we had an accumulated deficit of \$117.9 million.
-For the three months ended June 30, 2020 and 2019, we recorded net losses of \$26.7 million and \$20.1 million respectively.
+As of December 31, 2019, we had an accumulated deficit of \$70.7 million.
+We recorded net losses of \$11.3 and \$45.8 million for the three and nine months ended December 31, 2019, respectively, and \$8.8 million and \$19.6 million for the three and nine months ended December 31, 2018, respectively.